 Advanced marketing platforms with tracking technology

 Multi-vendor order management systems specifically designed for our industry

 Live integration with vendors for inventory, order status and shipping information

-Inventory management that integrates with popular e-commerce solutions for client programs
+Inventory management that integrates with popular ecommerce solutions for client programs

 As you continue to grow your sales and sales force, the best vendors in our industry will increasingly take notice and want to work closer with you.
 Several industry groups connect top distributors with top vendors, increasing collaboration and providing strategic initiatives that help everyone in the supply chain grow faster than the industry average.
 It’s that old 80/20 rule that suggests focusing 80% of your efforts on the 20% of your business that drives growth is a good idea.
-Once you exceed 4-5 full-time sales reps and $2-$3 million in annual promo sales, you’ll qualify to receive vendor benefits that far exceed EQP.
-But to get these benefits, you’ll have to be ready to work more with less vendors, choosing quality over quantity and focus your team on strategies that will grow your sales and those of your preferred vendors.
+Once you exceed four to five full-time sales reps and $2-$3 million in annual promo sales, you’ll qualify to receive vendor benefits that far exceed EQP.
+To get these benefits, you’ll have to be ready to work more with less vendors, choosing quality over quantity and focus your team on strategies that will grow your sales and those of your preferred vendors.
 It must be a win-win relationship to withstand the test of time.